gazebosim/docs/contributing.md

         sudo apt-get install cppcheck

-    To check your code, run the following script from the `build` folder of the project that you're working.
-If you're working in the *ignition-math*, for instance, the path for the folder should be something similar to this `~/citacel_ws/build/ignition-math6`, than, run the script inside this folder:
+    To check your code, run the following script from the `build` folder of the project that you're working on.
+    If you're working on *ignition-math*, for instance, the path for the folder should be something similar to `~/citadel_ws/build/ignition-math6`.
+    Then, run the script inside this folder:

         make codecheck